 Chiverton House Museum captures the essence of life in the late 1800s for the miners at Geraldine Lead Mine.
 Wander through this quaint stone building to see a range of interesting historical items.

-Step outside and visit the newly constructed machinery shed housing old farming machinery and vintage cars.
+Step outside and visit the machinery shed housing old farming machinery and vintage cars.
 It is also worth checking out the old stables, butcher building and two stone wells.

 Chiverton House is believed to have been built by convicts which is particularly significant as it would make it one of the last buildings built by convicts in Western Australia.